New Zealand To Restore Titles

 The move, which has the approval of the Queen, has been criticised by people who believe that New Zealand’s honours system should be fully independent of the British system, but it has been welcomed by those who think the change in 2000 downgraded the meaning of the titles.Filed under British Royals

-Tagged British Commonwealth, Elizabeth II, New Zealand, Prime Minister Key, Titles.
+Tagged Commonwealth of Nations, Elizabeth II, New Zealand, Prime Minister Key, Titles.